COVERED SERVICES AND RELATED PROGRAM REQUIREMENTS

 Orthodontic services are not covered when the primary purpose is cosmetic.
 Extraction of asymptomatic teeth are generally not covered services; this includes third molars.
 Services or items furnished solely for cosmetic purposes are not covered.

 2.5.7 Emergency Dental Coverage For Members 21 Years of Age and Older

 Medically necessary emergency dental care and extractions are covered for persons age 21 years and older who meet the criteria for a dental emergency.
 A dental emergency is an acute disorder of oral health resulting in severe pain and/or infection as a result of pathology or trauma.

 AHCCCS covers the following dental services provided by a licensed dentist for members who are 21 years of age or older:

 - Emergency dental services up to $1000 per member per contract year (October 1st to September 30th) as a result of A.R.S. §36-2907.
 The emergency dental services are described in subsection A;

-- Medical and surgical services furnished by a dentist only to the extent such services may be performed under state law either by a physician or by a dentist and such services would be considered a physician service if furnished by a physician (A.A.C.
+- Medical and surgical services furnished by a dentist only to the extent such services may be performed under state law either by a physician or by a dentist when such services would be considered a physician service if furnished by a physician (A.A.C.
 R9-22-207);

 - These services must be related to the treatment of a medical condition such as acute pain (excluding Temporomandibular Joint Dysfunction [TMJ] pain), infection, or fracture of the jaw.
 Covered services include a limited problem focused examination of the oral cavity, required radiographs, complex oral surgical procedures such as treatment of maxillofacial fractures, administration of an appropriate anesthesia and the prescription of pain medication and antibiotics.
 Diagnosis and treatment of TMJ is not covered except for reduction of trauma.
-Services described in this paragraph are not subject to the $1000 adult emergency dental limit;
+Services described in this paragraph are not subject to the $1000 adult emergency dental limit.

 The following services and procedures are covered as emergency dental services: